Psychology Theories

 Overcome life’s challenges with affordable professional support

 Psychological theories provide insights into the human experience, helping us understand our thoughts, behaviors, and interpersonal relationships.
+While there are many psychological and developmental theories, including grand theories and mini theories, there are some that are more common than others.
 Mental health clinicians may use various psychological theory frameworks to treat symptoms of mental illness and other challenges experienced by clients.
-They may use algorithm psychology, insight therapy, or behavioral therapy.
-Some clinicians, called integrative or holistic therapists, may use multiple therapeutic techniques depending on the individual client.
+To inform their practice and decision-making, therapists may use algorithm psychology, insight therapy, social psychology, behavioral therapy, or other psychological theories.
+Some clinicians, called integrative or holistic therapists, may use multiple therapeutic techniques and emergent theories depending on the individual client.

 Behaviorist theory